norawillett/twitter_coronavirus/README.md

 ## Conclusion

-Overall, this project utilized the power of glob to go through hundreds of files, as well as tools to run programs in the background (even when I am not on my computer).
+Overall, this project utilized the power of glob to go through hundreds of files containing hundreds of thousands of tweets, as well as tools to run programs in the background (even when I am not on my computer).
 I learned how to utilize the matplotlib library and manipulate inputs and datasets to better understand data.
 Surprisingly, the biggest challenge I faced in this project was manipulating my graphs.
 Before completing this project, I imagined that going through all 1.1 billion tweets would be the most difficult part!
 Going forward, I hope to learn more about visualization methods and how to show data in new, unique forms.